Ductless Mini Splits Can Eliminate Hot and Cold Spots

 Armstrong’s HVAC experts will tell you the problem with many, if not most, central heating and air conditioning systems is the ductwork.
-This is a major reason ductless mini-split heat pumps are exploding in popularity.
+This is a major reason ductless mini splits are exploding in popularity.

 Whether supplemental or whole-house, there are many good reasons to choose mini splits…